Things to Do in Paddington (+ Little Venice) | What to See + Where to Stay, Shop, Eat

 Where to Eat in Paddington (+ Little Venice)

-The best restaurants in Paddington include a Thai place in a posh hotel, a dim sum joint, and a number of canalside pubs and restaurants.
-You can also head to Sheldon or Merchant Squares to find a range of tempting options.
+The best restaurants in Paddington include a Thai place in a posh hotel, a dim sum joint, and several canalside pubs and restaurants.
+You can also head to Sheldon or Merchant Squares to find a range of tempting options.ย

 Nipa Thai